GuildCrafts/core-data-structures/data-structures.md

 #### Node

 To implement a _standard_ stack, use a **node** data structure in your implementation.
 You don't need to write tests for this object or expose its interface in the public API.
-Use this interface to as a reference:
+Use this interface as a reference:

 ```javascript
 const nodeA = new Node({data: "apple"})